 There has been quite a bit of direct-to-consumer marketing for new classes of drugs to treat a variety of diseases from Crohn’s disease to rheumatoid arthritis.
 Commonly called biologics, these drugs represent a new approach to disease management.
-They are used for treatment of numerous diseases and conditions, and are the most advanced therapies available.
+They treat numerous diseases and conditions, and are the most advanced therapies available.

 Dr. Breelyn Wilky, a medical oncologist with Sylvester Comprehensive Cancer Center, explains the distinction: “Biologics are drugs that target and block a certain protein receptor on the surfaces of cells.
 These receptors are generally signaling too much, and producing the symptoms of the disease.
 We can now block those protein receptors with drugs.
 In contrast, chemotherapy damages all fast-growing cells.
 Biologics are targeted after one specific protein, sparing other cells.
 Side effects come when normal cells use the same protein and are affected by the treatment.”